nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Syntax: `edit_task INDEX [n/TASK_DESCRIPTION] [d/DEADLINE] [s/STATUS]`

 * Edits the task at the specific INDEX.
 The index refers to the number shown in the tasks list displayed.
 The index must be a positive integer 1, 2, 3, …
-* User is required to key in at least one of the optional fields
+* User is required to key in at least one of the optional fields.
-* Existing values will be replaced with the input values
+* Existing values will be replaced with the input values.
-* When editing status, the existing status of the order will be removed and replaced with the given status
+* When editing status, the existing status of the order will be removed and replaced with the given status.

 Examples:
 * `edit_task 1 d/Get creamer` edits the 1st task description to be get creamer